 What weight will the authorities place on companies implementing or amending a compliance programme in settlement negotiations?

-The TCA case law on settlement procedures is not clear yet, but it may take existing competition compliance programmes into consideration during a settlement procedure.
+TCA case law on settlement procedures is not yet clear but, as at March 2024, it has not taken existing competition compliance programmes into consideration during a settlement procedure.

 Corporate monitorships

 Are corporate monitorships used in your jurisdiction?